fritzsedlazeck/fritzsedlazeck.github.io/_pages/apply.md

 ## Computational Post-Doctoral Researchers
-Applications are invited for a 2-3 years computational postdoctoral research position in my lab at Human Genomes Sequencing Center at Baylor College of Medicine.
-The researched will develop novel methods for large scale DNA-seq, RNA-Seq and other omics data related to human, but also other organisms.
+Applications are invited for a computational postdoctoral research position in my lab at Human Genomes Sequencing Center at Baylor College of Medicine (Houston, Texas).
+The researcher will develop novel methods for large scale DNA-seq, RNA-Seq and other omics data related to human, but also other organisms.
 Potential projects include SVs detection, SVs impact estimation and population scale research.

 <ins>Ideal applicant will have:</ins>